nurdwerks/storymaker/Books/Book 1 - The Iron Selection/Chapter_02_The_Interception.md

 - **Key Event:** Vane tosses the medicine vial to Angelica, noting it will buy Leo a month or two.
 Winning the Selection is the only path to a permanent cure.

-  - _Key Dialog:_ **Prelate Vane:** "You treat the law like a suggestion, Miss Vance.
+  - _Key Dialog:_ **Prelate Vane:** "You treat the law like a suggestion, Miss Ward.
 Fortunately, so do I."